After More Than 30 Years, the ‘Star Wars’ Story Isn’t Moving into the Future

-For nearly 30 years, the Star Wars story has advanced, with books, novels, comics, games, and movies moving the story forward.
-(By story, I mean the overarching plot and continuing story – you might also say the timeline).
-Now with the end of the Sequel Trilogy and Disney seemingly abandoning the era, that has stopped.
-Let’s take a look at what this means.
+For nearly 30 years, the Star Wars story has advanced.
+Books, novels, comics, games, and movies moved the story forward into the future of the timeline.
+Now with the end of the Sequel Trilogy and Disney seemingly abandoning that era, that has stopped.
+What does this mean?

 But everything change when

 the Fire Nation attacked in May 1991 when Heir To The Empire by Timothy Zahn was released.
-This book started what would later be known as the Star Wars Expanded Universe (EU) and is now known as Legends.
+This book started what would later be known as the Star Wars Expanded Universe (EU).
+This is now known as Legends.
 With the release of Heir to the Empire, and its sequel novels (which a dedicated group of fans still consider the true Sequel Trilogy) the Star Wars story was back on.
-Since then, book after book, game after game, and comic after comic came out continuing the story and moving it forward.
-Slowly advancing the overall plot and timeline.
+Since then, book after book, game after game, and comic after comic came out continuing the story and moving it by slowly advancing the overall plot and timeline.

-Not every novel pushed the story forward it is true.
-Indeed the Glove of Darth Vader, a young adult novel that was the second EU book to be published takes place 4 years before Heir To The Empire, to which it is not related at all.
-Both despite this, there was always the next book that was coming to move the story on.
-There was a real sense that the story was moving forward and there would be major developments in the galaxy and plot, in between other books that filled in past events or side stories.
+Not every novel pushed the story forward, it is true.
+Take the Glove of Darth Vader.
+This young adult novel was the second EU book to be published.
+It takes place 4 years before Heir To The Empire, to which it is not related at all.
+But despite this, there was always the next book that was coming to move the story on.
+There was a real sense that the story was moving forward.
+That there would be major developments in the galaxy and plot.
+Other books would also come out that filled in past events or side stories.
 This process really took off in 1999 with the start of the New Jedi Order Series.
-Until the Disney buy out in 2012 the EU, and the Star Wars story, was moved forward by a host of novels in several series that told one overarching story.
+Until the Disney buy-out in 2012 the EU, and the Star Wars story moved forward thanks to a host of novels in several series that told one overarching story.

-With the Disney buy out in 2012 it was clear the EU was on its last legs, and the final chronological novel in the canon was released in 2013, ending a branch of the story that had been told non-stop since 1991.
-This didn’t mean that the Star Wars story stopped moving forward, however.
-Indeed the new canon almost at once started to tell the story again, the story of what happened after Return of the Jedi, the last canon event chronologically speaking, after the reboot.
+When the Mouse took over in 2012 it was clear the EU was on its last legs.
+The final chronological novel in the canon was released in 2013, ending a branch of the story that had been told non-stop since 1991.
+This didn’t mean that the Star Wars story stopped moving forward though.
+Indeed, the new canon almost at once started to tell the story again, the story of what happened after Return of the Jedi, the last canon event chronologically after the reboot.

-Aftermath, published in 2015 was the first book of the new canon to move the story forward, telling of the events in the, well, aftermath of Return of the Jedi.
-While there was a year-ish long gap between the last novel that had moved the story forward, in 2013, the announcement of new movies and books, meant that even during that period we knew the story, albeit a somewhat new version of it was moving forward.
-The Star Wars story would continue.
+Aftermath, published in 2015, was the first book of the new canon to move the story forward, telling of the events in the, well, aftermath of Return of the Jedi.
+In 2013, the announcement of new movies and books meant that the Star Wars story would continue.

-Since the rise of Skywalker came out, about nine months ago now, there hasn’t been any attempt to move the story forward.
+Since The Rise of Skywalker came out a few years ago now, there hasn’t been any attempt to move the story forward.
 There are no new novels, comics, games, or movies currently confirmed to be coming out that will progress the story past Rise.
 As of now, that movie is it.
-It is the endpoint of Star Wars, where all roads end.
-With Disney seemingly no longer interested in the Sequel Era there doesn’t seem a lot of hope that anything will be made to move the story forward, at least not any time soon.
-And so for the first time since Heir to the Empire in 1991, the Star Wars story isn’t progressing, there is no “what comes next for the galaxy” no overarching plot that is moving forward.
+It is the endpoint of Star Wars – where all roads end.
+With Disney seemingly no longer interested in the Sequel Era, there doesn’t seem a lot of hope that anything will be made to move the story forward.
+At least not any time soon.
+And so for the first time since Heir to the Empire in 1991, the Star Wars story isn’t progressing into the future.
+There is no “what comes next for the galaxy” and no overarching plot that is moving forward.
 It’s over for now.

-So while Star Wars will continue, likely forever, the “story” for now, and for the first time in almost 30 years, won’t.
+So while Star Wars stories will continue,the “story” for now, won’t.

 Let us know if you want to see the Star Wars “story” continue, down in the comments!